-We are party to a license agreement, dated June 17, 2002, as amended, between Advaxis and The Trustees of the University of Pennsylvania, pursuant to which Advaxis has agreed to pay \$525,000, divided over a four-year period as a royalty after the first commercial sale of our products covered by the license.
-Since the first commercial sale of our products will occur only pursuant to obtaining regulatory approval to market and sell our products, we do not anticipate the obligation to make such payments in the next five years.
+We are party to a license agreement, dated June 17, 2002, as amended, between Advaxis and The Trustees of the University of Pennsylvania, pursuant to which Advaxis has agreed to pay \$525,000 over a four-year period as a royalty after the first commercial sale of our products covered by the license.
 Advaxis is also obligated to pay annual license maintenance fees under this agreement ranging from \$25,000 to \$125,000 per year after the first commercial sale of a product under the license, as well as pay up to \$482,000 to the licensor upon receiving financing.
 The amount due is contingent upon the size of the financing.

-For a description of material employment agreements to which we are party, see "Certain Relationships and Related Party Transactions" and Management - Employment Agreements".
+For a description of material employment agreements to which we are party, see "Certain Relationships and Related Party Transactions".